omerbsezer/Fast-Kubeflow/README.md

   - **Kubernetes Resources:** the pipeline service connects to kubernetes API in order to define the resources needed to run the pipeline defined in the YAML file.
   - **Artifact Storage:** Kubeflow Pipelines storages metadata and artifacts.
 Metadata such as experiments, jobs, runs and metrics are stored in a MySQL database.
 Artifacts such as pipeline packages, large scale metrics and views are stored in an artifact store such as MinIO server.

-- Have a look to Kubeflow Pipeline Project with SDK:
+- Have a look it:
   - [LAB/Project: Kubeflow Pipeline (From Scratch) with Kubeflow SDK (DSL Compiler) and Custom Docker Images (Decision Tree, Logistic Regression, SVM, Naive Bayes, Xg Boost)](https://github.com/omerbsezer/Fast-Kubeflow/blob/main/Kubeflow-Pipeline-Project.md)

     ![image](https://user-images.githubusercontent.com/10358317/209475619-23d23d4c-3c44-4f93-8d1b-53fb0f84bde0.png)